Item 1. Cover Page

 - Short Term Purchases (securities sold within a year)

 Please Note: Investment Risk.
-Different types of investments involve varying degrees of risk, and it should not be assumed that future performance of any specific investment or investment strategy (including the investments and/or investment strategies recommended or undertaken by the Registrant) will be profitable or equal any specific performance level(s).
+Different types of investments involve varying degrees of risk, and it should not be assumed that future performance of any specific investment or investment strategy (including the investments and/or investment strategies recommended or undertaken by Facet) will be profitable or equal to any specific performance level(s).

-B. The Registrant’s method of analysis does not present any significant or unusual risks.
+B. Facet’s method of analysis does not present any significant or unusual risks.
 However, every method of analysis has its own inherent risks.
-To perform an accurate market analysis the Registrant must have access to current/new market information.
-The Registrant has no control over the dissemination rate of market information; therefore, unbeknownst to the Registrant, certain analyses may be compiled with outdated market information, severely limiting the value of the Registrant’s analysis.
+To perform an accurate market analysis Facet must have access to current/new market information.
+Facet has no control over the dissemination rate of market information; therefore, unbeknownst to Facet, certain analyses may be compiled with outdated market information, severely limiting the value of Facet’s analysis.
 Furthermore, an accurate market analysis can only produce a forecast of the direction of market values.
 There can be no assurances that a forecasted change in market value will materialize into actionable and/or profitable investment opportunities.

-The Registrant’s primary investment strategies – Long Term Purchases and Short- Term Purchases are fundamental investment strategies.
+Facet’s primary investment strategies – Long Term Purchases and Short- Term Purchases are fundamental investment strategies.
 However, every investment strategy has its own inherent risks and limitations.
 For example, longer term investment strategies require a longer investment time period to allow for the strategy to potentially develop.
 Shorter term investment strategies require a shorter investment time period to potentially develop but, as a result of more frequent trading, may incur higher transaction costs when compared to a longer-term investment strategy.
+Please see attached (Investment White Paper) for additional information regarding our investment strategy.

-C. The Registrant primarily allocates client investments to exchange traded funds (ETF’s) and may manage other existing assets such as various mutual funds, individual equities (stocks) and debt instruments (bonds) the client has based the client’s designated investment objective (s).
+C. Facet primarily allocates client investments to exchange traded funds (ETF’s) and may manage other existing assets such as various mutual funds, individual equities (stocks) and debt instruments (bonds) the client has based the client’s designated investment objective (s).

-The Registrant may also allocate investment management assets of its client accounts, on a discretionary basis, among one or more of its asset allocation programs (i.e. Aggressive, Moderately Aggressive, Moderate, and Conservative) as designated on the Investment Advisory Agreement.
-Registrant’s asset allocation strategies have been designed to comply with the requirements of Rule 3a-4 of the Investment Company Act of 1940.
-Rule 3a-4 provides similarly managed investment programs, such as Registrant’s asset allocation programs, with a non-exclusive safe harbor from the definition of an investment company.
-In accordance with Rule 3a-4, the following disclosure is applicable to Registrant’s management of client assets:
+Facet may also allocate investment management assets of its client accounts, on a discretionary basis, among one or more of its asset allocation programs (i.e. Aggressive, Moderately Aggressive, Moderate, and Conservative) as designated on the Investment Advisory Agreement.
+Facet’s asset allocation strategies have been designed to comply with the requirements of Rule 3a-4 of the Investment Company Act of 1940.
+Rule 3a-4 provides similarly managed investment programs, such as Facet’s asset allocation programs, with a non-exclusive safe harbor from the definition of an investment company.
+In accordance with Rule 3a-4, the following disclosure is applicable to Facet’s management of client assets:

-- Initial Interview – at the opening of the account, the Registrant, through its designated representatives, shall obtain from the client information sufficient to determine the client’s financial situation and investment objectives;
+- Initial Interview – at the opening of the account, Facet, through its designated representatives, shall obtain from the client information sufficient to determine the client’s financial situation and investment objectives;

 - Individual Treatment – the account is managed on the basis of the client’s financial situation and investment objectives;

-- Annual Contact – at least annually, the Registrant shall contact the client
+- Annual Contact – at least annually, Facet shall contact the client

-- Consultation Available – the Registrant shall be reasonably available to consult with the client relative to the status of the account;
+- Consultation Available – Facet shall be reasonably available to consult with the client relative to the status of the account;

 - Quarterly Report – the client shall be provided, for each account, at least a quarterly report for the preceding period from their respective custodian.
 Facet may provide additional reporting if warranted;